Tomas-Tamantini/gamehub/README.md

 uv run .\server.py
 ```

-## Running the client
+## Running the sample clients

-There are three sample HTML files in the `client` folder.
+There are three sample HTML files in the `clients` folder.
 You can run them with a simple HTTP server.

 ```bash
 python -m http.server